 JT, London South Bank University

-How we deliver the Structuring & Writing Reports course
+How we deliver the business report writing training course

 It is available as a one or two-day private tutor-led course at your premises, a one-day open course in London or a nine-module online self-study package.

 - A one-day intensive course.
 It concentrates on showing you, step-by-step, the process of structuring and writing reports.
 Exercises are used to illustrate various points throughout the day.